c3g/freezeman/README.md

 ![Travis Build Status](https://api.travis-ci.com/c3g/fms.svg?branch=master)

-&copy; 2020 the Canadian Centre for Computational Genomics.
-Licensed under the GNU Lesser General Public License version 3.

 FreezeMan is a freezer management system designed to manage the storage and tracking of biological samples in a laboratory environment.

+## License

+Copyright &copy; 2020 the Canadian Centre for Computational Genomics.
+All rights reserved.
+Licensed under the GNU Lesser General Public License version
+3. See project license in `/LICENSE`.

+Portions copyright &copy; Django Software Foundation and individual contributors to the Django project.

+See relevant license in the following files:

+  * `/templates/admin/base_site.html`

+Portions copyright &copy; Bojan Mihelac and individual contributors to the `django-import-export` project.

+See relevant license in the following files:

+  * `/fms_core/templates/admin/fms_core/change_list_import_export.html`
+  * `/fms_core/templates/admin/fms_core/download_import.html`

 ## Dependencies: